X16Community/x16-docs/X16 Reference - Appendix F - 65C816 Processor.md

 As you can see, some comparisons will require two distinct branch instructions.

-Also, note that the Branch instructions (except BRL) require that the target address be within 128 bytes of the instruciton after the branch.
+Also, note that the Branch instructions (except BRL) require that the target address be within 128 bytes of the instruction after the branch.
 If you need to branch further, the usual method is to invert the branch instruction and use a JMP to take the branch.